rotshtein/realtime_gps/README.md

     3. Install socket.io for the nodejs
        > sudo npm install socket.io

+    4. internet connection to the raspberry

+    5. network connection between the Windows and the Linux/raspberry (you need to know the raspberry IP)

-### Linuxs build instructions
+  # Linuxs build instructions
     > make
+    > chmod +x realtime rt_gpssim transmit.sh

+  # Windows
-In order to run the map on windows please copy the   maps    directory to Windows
+    In order to run the map on windows please copy the "maps" directory to Windows

 ### Runing
+  # Linux/Raspberry side
+    1. Connect the hackrf
-  1. start the rt_gpssim by runing
+    2. start the rt_gpssim by runing
-     > python run.py -r
+     > ./realtime

-  2. run the hackrf transmit utility by
+    3. run the hackrf transmit utility by
     > ./transmit.sh

-  3. on the Windows computrer
+  # Windows computrer
-    >  run_server <linux ip address>
+    >  run_server <linux ip address> from the "maps" directory
     > browse to   https://127.0.0.1:4242/index.html